oddbird/oddleventy/content/blog/2022/platform-tools.md

 It's not my job to judge
 what tools are useful for other web developers.
 But it is my job to
-help people think about the CSS choice they make.
+help people think about the CSS choices they make.
 So in that spirit, please consider:

 ⚠️🚨⚠️